sharkparty/inconvenient-facts/README.md

    - Paul Pogue, who was sentenced to three years of probation and was ordered to pay $723,0000 in fines and restitution for filing false income tax statements.
 [Source](https://starlocalmedia.com/mckinneycouriergazette/news/pogue-gets-probation-in-tax-fraud-trial/article_cb54abd1-4ef6-5e92-bd28-af1709118bad.html)
    - David Safavian, who was sentenced to a year in prison in 2009 for covering up his ties to the lobbyist Jack Abramoff.
 [Source](https://www.justice.gov/opa/pr/former-gsa-chief-staff-david-safavian-sentenced-obstruction-justice-and-making-false)
    - Angela Stanton, who served six months of home confinement in 2007 for her role in a stolen-vehicle ring.
 [Source](https://waok.radio.com/blogs/on-point-with-juandolyn-stokes/angela-stanton-king-talks-adversity-and-support-for-trump)
+ - Assassinating a foreign national without provocation [(Source)](https://www.cnbc.com/2020/01/03/who-was-iranian-general-qasem-soleimani-and-why-his-killing-matters.html) and lying to the press about an eminent threat [(Source)](https://www.cnbc.com/2020/02/14/trump-administration-issues-report-on-soleimani-killing.html).
+- Trump defunded the agency enacted in order to prevent and minimize epidemics. [(Source)](https://www.vanityfair.com/news/2020/02/donald-trump-coronavirus-funding)
+  - The amount of budget he saved couldn't even cover his golf expenses
+  - > While $37 million is a relative drop in the bucket compared to the overall ask, it’s also the amount that keeps 750,000 families from freezing to death, according to Mark Wolfe, the executive director of the National Energy Assistance Directors Association.
+It’s also approximately one third the amount of money taxpayers have spent funding Trump’s golf trips since 2017.
+Perhaps he could cough up some of that money to address the issue!

+### My own conspiracies

+- Trump uses drastic tactics that often come at the expense of the lives of non-Americans to avoid facing challenges at home.
+  - Trump abandons the Kurds to distract the press from his impeachment
+    - On the evening of September 24, 2019, Pelosi announced that six committees of the House of Representatives would begin a formal impeachment inquiry into President Trump.
+    - In an October 8, 2019 letter to House Democratic leaders, the White House stated it would not cooperate with "[their] partisan and unconstitutional inquiry under these circumstances." [(Source)](https://www.nytimes.com/2019/10/08/us/politics/sondland-trump-ukraine-impeach.html) The eight-page letter was widely interpreted by legal analysts as containing political rather than legal arguments. [(Source 1)](https://www.nytimes.com/2019/10/09/us/politics/trump-case-against-impeachment.html) [(Source 2)](https://www.rollcall.com/news/former-ethics-czar-warns-impeachment-letter-mistakes-trump-king)
+    - On October 13, 2019 Trump orders a withdrawal of US troops from Syria [(Source)](https://www.nytimes.com/2019/10/13/us/politics/mark-esper-syria-kurds-turkey.html) abandoning the Kurds and freeing a hundred+ ISIS fighters [(Source)](https://abcnews.go.com/US/100-isis-prisoners-loose-security-officials-act-now/story?id=66499973)
+    - Did we abandon the kurds causing hundreds of deaths [(Source)](https://www.reuters.com/article/us-syria-security-turkey-usa/thousands-flee-hundreds-reported-dead-in-turkish-attack-on-us-allied-kurds-in-syria-idUSKBN1WP0VH) and voiding our international trust [(Source)](https://foreignpolicy.com/2019/10/18/trump-can-forget-burden-sharing-now/) in order for Trump to keep news outlets distracted from reporting on his impeachment inquiry?
+  - Did we assassinate a foreign national merely to sidestep the leaks of his emails showing that he was solely responsible for witholding the aid to Ukraine, which is a violation of the Impoundments Act?